paslandau/benchmark/readme.md

 ##Documentation

 ###Defining tests
 Each test is defined as a `Closure` that gets the `$params` parameter passed when executed.
-The tests are then passed to the `Benchmark` as an associative array.
+The tests are then passed to the `benchmark` as an associative array.
 ```php

     //define tests